belgif/vocab-belgif/README.md

 curl -X POST --data="name=newthes.nt" http://localhost:8081/tasks/vocab-import
 ```

-Note that the file name will be used to construct an RDF4j Context / named graph
+The file name will be used to construct an RDF4j Context / named graph

 The import task will add some VoID statistics and metadata,
 and generate dump files in several formats (JSON-LD, N-Triples and Turtle)